Kiddo-Kris/TheBlackArmsSDX/FAQ.md

 # FAQ

+> Why are the buttons invisible when I import?
+- This is a bug on first import that I have tried to fix 4 times now, The cause is unknown to me but I am seriously investigating the problem

 > Could I be banned from VRChat for using this SDK?
 - There is no known mechanism available to VRChat to detect which SDK you decide to use.
 It will appear as if you are using the default SDK, so a ban is highly unlikely.